 CoGDEM continuously reviews its scope, membership and profile.
 Originally restricting membership to manufacturers, it now includes anyone "active in the business of gas detection".

-CoGDEM has good relationships with the Health & Safety Executive (HSE) and others able to contribute to reducing the number of incidents, and improving the standard of available gas detection equipment.
+CoGDEM has good relationships with the Health & Safety Executive (HSE) and others able to contribute to reducing the number of incidents and improving the standard of available gas detection equipment.
 It has participated in various industry and academic projects, such as those organised by British Gas Technology (Advantica/GL Nobel Denton) and Liverpool John Moores University to find effective ways of reducing the number of CO incidents.
-It attends meeting with MPs who run the All Party Parliamentary Carbon Monoxide Group (APPCOG) and continues to sponsor some of this Group’s events.
+CoGDEM members attend meeting with MPs who run the All Party Parliamentary Carbon Monoxide Group (APPCOG) and continues to sponsor some of this Group’s events.
 It is also an Advisory Board member of the CO All Fuels Action Forum and the Gas Industry Safety Group (GISG).

-Over the last forty years, gas detection has developed into a significant industry employing thousands of skilled personnel in the UK, with significant export sales.
+For more than forty years, gas detection has developed into a significant industry employing thousands of skilled personnel in the UK, with significant export sales.
 CoGDEM is involved in all areas of gas detection and safety, from regulating the quality of domestic CO and combustible gas detectors to improving the manufacturability of complex, infrared open path detectors, with the full participation of manufacturers, certification authorities and research establishments.
-Relevant CoGDEM experts helped to construct the complex standard EN 50402, concerning the Functional Safety of the hardware and software within workplace gas detection systems.
+Relevant CoGDEM experts helped to construct the complex EN 50402 standard, concerning the Functional Safety of the hardware and software within workplace gas detection systems.